itsWill/Blog/app/articles/writing_a_compiler.md

 return false
 ```

 By mapping the DFA we're able to extract the part of the input that is a floating point number.
 This is basically how a lexer works.
 We specify regular expressions that represent the tokens in our language then build the DFA's and map them to code in which we extract tokens from the input.
 In this case the input is the text of the program.
-However note that not all constructs are regular and can be specified by regular expressions like C style comments.
+However note that not all constructs are regular and can be specified by regular expressions for example C style comments.
 To match these we would need to do some extra work inside the lexer by using a stack and using the more powerful theory of deterministic pushdown automata.

 With an understanding of the theory behind lexers let's think of the implementation of our lexer.